The center functor is fully faithful: Abstract

 \section{Abstract}

 We prove that the notion of Drinfeld center defines a functor from the category of indecomposable multi-tensor categories with morphisms given by bimodules to that of braided tensor categories with morphisms given by monoidal bimodules.
-Moreover, we apply some ideas in physics to prove that the center functor restricted to indecomposable multi-fusion categories (with additional conditions on the target category) is fully faithful.
+Moreover, we apply some ideas from the physics of topological orders to prove that the center functor restricted to indecomposable multi-fusion categories (with additional conditions on the target category) is fully faithful.
 As byproducts, we provide new proofs to some important known results in fusion categories.
+In physics, this fully faithful functor gives the precise mathematical description of the boundary-bulk relation for 2+1D anomaly-free topological orders with gapped boundaries.